 We reviewed all applicable financial and programmatic reports required by the contract, including audited financial statements.
-Based on our review, the agency did not comply with all financial and programmatic reporting requirements.
-See Finding #2 in the Findings and Recommendation section for more details.
+Based on our review, the agency complied with all financial and programmatic reporting requirements.

 5. Civil Rights Requirements

 Our review did not reveal anything to indicate that the agency was noncompliant with civil rights requirements.
 The agency also has necessary written policies and procedures relating to civil rights.
 The agency has not received any complaints regarding any form of discrimination.
 Further, civil rights and ADA postings are publicly displayed.